 2. Choose a legal guardian

-Surprisingly, our research shows more parents have a donor card than a formal, written-down plan of who’d look after their kids if they weren’t around any more.
-That’s why appointing a legal guardian is something quite a number of us ought to consider.
+Many parents don’t have a formal, written-down plan of who’d look after their kids if they weren’t around any more.
+But appointing a legal guardian is something parents ought to consider.

 Put simply, a legal guardian is someone you can appoint who will take care of your child or children if there’s no-one else with parental responsibility to look after them.
 It can be anyone over 18-years-old, so a family member or a close friend who has a connection with your children could be a good choice.